gaelforget/gaelforget/README.md

 commenting out 🔭 🌱 👯 🤔 💬 📫 😄 ⚡
 -->

 My name is Gaël.
-I work as a reseach scientist at the Massachusetts Institute of Technology (MIT) where I investigate Oceans and Climate.
-For my published research work, please refer to [google scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net).
+I work as a reseach scientist at the Massachusetts Institute of Technology (MIT) on Oceans and Climate.
+For my published research, please refer to [google scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net).
 This page focuses on software and data products.

 | | History | +1C | +2C | +4C | |
 |:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|